AnishaShende/Unethical/readme.md

 ### Final Thoughts:

-This script is designed to automate a part of the learning process and should be used responsibly.
-Make sure to review the answers and understand the questions yourself! 😊
+Disclaimer: This script is intended purely for fun and to assist with the learning process.
+Please use it responsibly.
+Always review the answers and make sure you understand the questions yourself.
+If you notice any errors or issues, feel free to reach out to me. 😊